 Running with a low oil level is incredibly bad for your engine, so it's important to check your engine oil regularly.
 Don't rely on dashboard warning lights alone; checking engine oil at the dipstick is a simple but important car maintenance task that absolutely everyone can do at home.

-Your engine doesn't simply need the right specification of motor oil, it also needs to have the right amount at all times.
+Your engine doesn't simply need the right specification of engine oil, it also needs to have the right amount at all times.
 So don't wait for a dashboard warning light before you pop the hood; it's a good idea to check your engine oil at the dipstick at least once a week, and always before a road trip.

 While oil is a natural resource, it occurs deep in the ground where it can't damage plant and animal life.
 It's vitally important that any used engine oil from home car maintenance makes it to a recycling center, as this ensures that it won't leak into the ground, potentially causing hazards to wildlife and water resources.